mthambipillai/cert-anomaly-ids/Wiki.md

 - `-r, --rules`: Defines the path and name of the json file that describes the inspection rules and their parameters.
 More details about it can be found in the Rules subsection.
 - `-i, --inspectionfiles`: Defines the path and name of the files where to write the anomalies to.
 If the amount of logs per anomaly is not too large, there will be one file per anomaly, otherwise some anomaly logs might be split in different files.
 The extension is `.csv` and is added automatically to the path.
 So `inspectionfiles=myinspection` will create files like `myinspection-part0001.csv`.
 - `-d, --intrusionsdir`: Defines the path of the folder where to read the injected intrusions and their logs from in case we want to compute recall.
 This parameter has no effect if `recall=false`.
 The same parameter is defined for intrusions injection in `extract` but in `conf/application.conf` it is a single parameter.

+### Optimize

+The following parameters can be placed after the `optimize` command :

+- `-d, --detectoropt`: Detector to optimize.
+So far it can take 3 values:
+	- `iforest`: Tries different number of trees by steps of 10 between 10 and 200.
+Also tries 128, 256, 512 and 1024 samples.
+	- `kmeans`: Tries different number of clusters between 5 and 35.
+	- `lof`: Tries different number of nearest neighbors between 4 and 10.
+- `-f, --featuresfile`: Defines the path and name of the file where to read the features from.
+The extension is `.parquet` and is added automatically to the path.
+So `featuresfile=myfeatures` will try to read from `myfeatures.parquet`.
+The same parameter is defined for features creation in `extract` but in `conf/application.conf` it is a single parameter.
+- `-s, --featuresstatsfile`: Defines the path and name of the file where to read the statistics of the features from.
+Some detectors use these informations such as the number of rows or the min and max of each columns to speed up the processing.
+The same parameter is defined for features creation in `extract` but in `conf/application.conf` it is a single parameter.
+- `-t, --threshold`: Threshold between 0.0 and 1.0 above which logs are considered as anomalies.
+- `-n, --nbtopanomalies`: Number of top anomalies to evaluate.
+- `-r, --rules`: Defines the path and name of the json file that describes the inspection rules and their parameters.
+More details about it can be found in the Rules subsection.

 ### Features Schema